harimerla/language-detection/README.md

 # Language-detection

-Project deployed in the below url: https://peaceful-atoll-75995.herokuapp.com/detect/
+Project deployed in the below url : https://peaceful-atoll-75995.herokuapp.com/detect/

 ## Tools used